Back to sign in

 Free-tier limits

-- Up to 15 lists each in Group Expenses, My Expenses, and Bucket List.
+• Up to 15 lists each in Group Expenses, My Budget, and Bucket List.

 Create dialogs show a small Free tier · N of 15 left hint so you always know how much headroom you have.